-A lot of the best traders use some kind of mechanical trading strategies and rules in their trading.
-“Mechanical” implies that the rules are based on some kind of objective rules, usually quantified data.
-The trader should follow these rules exactly without hesitation or emotion.
+Many of the best traders use some kind of mechanical trading strategies and rules when trading.
+“Mechanical” implies that the rules are based on objective rules, usually quantified data.
+The trader should follow these rules precisely without hesitation or emotion.
 In this respect, mechanical trading is the complete opposite of discretionary trading.
 In this article, I list the main advantages of using quantified and mechanical trading strategies.

 The case for mechanical trading systems can be summarized into six main points: automation, consistency, exploiting the law of large numbers, saving time, probability-thinking, and it helps your thinking/creativity.
 We end the article by giving you a list of the main parts of a complete quantified trading strategy.

-In trading there are many decisions to make: when to buy, when to sell, when to realize a profit, when to take a loss etc. If you are using your own judgment this might be tiresome and sometimes very difficult to execute.
-And for most traders highly unlikely to bring any success.
+In trading, there are many decisions to make: when to buy, when to sell, when to realize a profit, when to take a loss etc. If you are using your own judgment this might be tiresome and sometimes very difficult to execute.
+And for most traders doubtful to bring any success.

 Why?
-With many decisions to make it requires a great intellect to beat the market.
-You have to fight the market, but also fight yourself.
-It’s so easy to do the wrong thing if you don’t have objective rules.
+With many decisions to make, it requires a great intellect to beat the market.
+You have to fight the market but also fight yourself.
+It’s easy to do the wrong thing if you don’t have objective rules.
 These rules need to be backtested, of course.

-What you need is to systemize your trading strategies into 100% quantifiable rules.
+It would help if you systemized your trading strategies into 100% quantifiable rules.
 The advantages are many:

 Four huge advantages of mechanical trading strategies

 As with any endeavor, there are pros and cons to mechanical rules.
-Basically, there are four huge advantages compared to discretionary trading:
+There are four huge advantages compared to discretionary trading:

 Mechanical trading strategies let you automate

-A mechanical system automates the whole trading process.
+A mechanical system automates the whole trading process – it’s rule-based.
 All the work is done before you open a position, and all you need to do is to do what the rules tell you to do.
 No second-guessing and no panicking.
 All peace and quiet (hopefully).

-Moreover, if you let a computer do your buys and sells, there are practically no limits in the number of strategies you can trade.
-You don’t need to be good a computer programmer to code, all you need is a couple of weeks with some self-studies.
+Moreover, if you let a computer do your buys and sells, there are practically no limits to the number of strategies you can trade.
+You don’t need to be a good computer programmer to code, all you need is a couple of weeks of some self-studies.

 Of course, this requires that you have a good deal of faith in the system.
 But if you know it will make money in the long run, it should be relatively easy to implement.

-Certainly, during a period of losses, a mechanical system will have an advantage compared to using your own judgment.
-Humans have a tendency to take the wrong action at the wrong time.
+Indeed, during a period of losses, a mechanical system will have an advantage compared to using your own judgment.
+Humans tend to take the wrong action at the wrong time.
 However, you can gain a trading edge by knowing yourself!
-Your inner demons will come out easily when trading and you need to understand yourself.
+Your inner demons will emerge quickly when trading, and you need to understand yourself.

 How can you understand the markets if you don’t understand yourself?